Come play in North Carolina’s Backyard

 Day One: Barbecue & Bargains

-Check-in and enjoy a welcome reception, sponsored by the Halifax CVB, at your hotel in Roanoke Rapids.
-After you settle in, load the motorcoach for the Town of Weldon and a short drive through River Falls Park to see the rapids of the Roanoke River.
+Check-in at your hotel in Roanoke Rapids.
+After you settle in head to the Town of Weldon and a short drive through River Falls Park to see the rapids of the Roanoke River.
 Take a tour to taste what all the fuss is about at the Weldon Mills Distillery.
-You can opt to get off the motorcoach for a short walk beneath Highway 301 through a tunnel with a hand-painted mural.
+You can opt to take a short walk beneath Highway 301 through a tunnel with a hand-painted mural.

 From the park drive down First Street and turn right onto Walnut Street to go to Riverside Mill, an antique and artisan marketplace in a restored, canal-powered cotton mill on the river.
 Riverside has the largest gallery of craft art on I-95.
 Open daily 10 a.m. to 6 p.m.